lih/WiQEE-pages/index.md

     syntax, only the words and what they mean.

-    The CaPriCon language only has ~50 basic words in its vocabulary, which are referenced [here][:capricon-words].
+    The CaPriCon language only has ~50 basic words in its vocabulary, which are referenced [in this lexicon][:capricon-words].
 Beyond that, you can define your own words by composing the existing ones into so-called "quotes", written `{ word1..wordn }`.

   - _exploration :_ concatenative languages are very well-suited to
     implement incremental development environments, in which you can